 Counseling Center’s Support Groups

-The graduate group is an interactive process group made up of men and women enrolled in a graduate program at the university.
-Co-leaders will encourage group members to participate with each other in a manner that supports a safe space in which to grow and explore personal issues.
-The group leaders will use various methods to aid members in building healthy boundaries and relationships among themselves.
+The Graduate Group is an interactive process group for students enrolled in a graduate program.
 The group will focus on but will not be limited to topics connected to the stresses of graduate school.
-Other issues like relationships, self-esteem, family dynamics and grief will be addressed as presented.
+Other issues like relationships, self-esteem, family dynamics, and grief will be addressed as presented.